Polstjärnepriset 2024

 • a performance as soloist with a short piece with for example the Gothenburg Symphony Orchestra, the Royal Stockholm Philharmonic Orchestra or the Swedish Radio Symphony Orchestra somewhere before the next competition

-• to perform a complete concert programme together with friends in Vänersborg, 5 November 2023
+• to perform a complete concert programme together with friends in Vänersborg in November 2024

 Polstjärnepriset and Polstjärnefestivalen receive special contribution from Beijerstiftelsen.